Plugin Dependencies (PRO)

 • Rows: Each row represents a plugin installed on your WordPress site.

-• Columns: Each column corresponds to another plugin installed.
+• Columns: Each column represents another plugin installed.

 By checking a box at the intersection of a row and a column: